jakedheath123/SpaceX/README.md

 ## Overview

    A React application which consolidates existing and new features and tools learned since completing the Northcoders bootcamp.
-This application is made of functional components with the use of React hooks, Redux for state management and code splitting with React lazy.
+This application is made of functional components with the use of React hooks, Redux for state management, code splitting with React lazy and semantic-ui.

 ## Demo